tranngo/Stock-Portfolio-Management/README.md

 **To host your web application:**

 Right-click "run.launch" -> Run As -> "run".
-It will be hosted on https://localhost:8080.
+It will be hosted on http://localhost:8081 (https://localhost:8080/ for HTTPS).

 **To run Cucumber tests:**